ibm-cloud-docs/vmwaresolutions/services/veeamvm_overview.md

 ### Licenses and fees for Veeam
 {: #veeamvm_overview-specs-licenses}

-For Veeam Availability Suite 11, you can order any number of VM licenses.
+For Veeam Availability Suite™ 12, you can order any number of VM licenses.

 You must provide a Microsoft® Windows Server 2019 Standard edition license if you choose the option of installing Veeam as a VM.
 {: important}